O’Reilly Media Word Template Quickstart Guide

 Code Annotations

+Authors who are interested in annotating code blocks or examples can use callouts to do so.
 See Bob Stayton’s definition of callouts along with an example.
 Callouts are a useful and powerful way of annotating your code because they have the advantage of acting as clickable cross-references in online and mobile formats of your book.
 In the PDF of your book, the callouts will be clickable in the same way that is demonstrated in Stayton’s example.
 Note that you can click back and forth between the callout and its description in the callout list, which is handy when the code and the callout list straddle pages.

 Production: Using !!CO1!!, !!CO2!!, etc. to indicate callouts throughout.
 Match the callouts with the list that follows.